ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 \end{aligned}
 $$

 Which is so simple that it felt worth mentioning.
 After all this is all a projection is: if it removes one dimension from a vector, of course there's a basis in which it preserves the other two dimensions but gets rid of one, right?
 It is often helpful to imagine coordinates like this to make the algebra more concrete (much more on this some other day...).
-But we'll go back to the $$I - \proj_{\del g}$$ version for the rest of the discussion.
+But mostly we will not use this form.

 -------